catalyzeio/paas-cli-reference/combined_docs.md

-  associate      Associates an environment associated     Lists all associated environments certs          Manage your SSL certificates and domains console        Open a secure console to a service dashboard      Open the Catalyze Dashboard in your default browser db             Tasks for databases default        Set the default associated environment disassociate   Remove the association with an environment environments   List all environments you have access to files          Tasks for managing service files
+  associate      Associates an environment associated     Lists all associated environments certs          Manage your SSL certificates and domains clear          Clear out information in the global settings file to fix a misconfigured CLI.
+All information will be cleared unless otherwise specified console        Open a secure console to a service dashboard      Open the Catalyze Dashboard in your default browser db             Tasks for databases default        Set the default associated environment deploy-keys    Tasks for SSH deploy keys disassociate   Remove the association with an environment environments   List all environments you have access to files          Tasks for managing service files